LuaanNguyen/bookbot/README.md

 # bookbot

-A program that analyzes an entire book and print out an interesting statistical report
+A Python program that analyzes an entire book and print out an interesting statistical report